Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 3. Medicines for local therapy.

-Symptomatic medicines are intended to alleviate the course of allergic diseases.
+Symptomatic drugs are intended to alleviate the course of allergic diseases.
 The leading place among them belongs to drugs called antihistamines.

-These agents counteract the damaging effects of histamine, the main mediator of allergic reactions.
-Today, doctors have three generations of antihistamines that differ in their characteristics.
+These agents counteract the damaging effects of the main mediator of allergic reactions, histamine.
+Today, doctors are armed with three generations of antihistamines that differ in their characteristics.

 The selection of antihistamines is carried out individually, taking into account the nature of food allergies, the age of the child and the nature of concomitant diseases.
-Symptomatic medications also include, for example, bronchodilators.
-They are used for attacks of bronchial asthma.
+Symptomatic drugs also, for example, include bronchodilators.
+They are used for asthma attacks.

-Antihistamines for the treatment of chronic allergic inflammation in the affected organ are divided between non-hormonal and hormonal.
+Antihistamines for the treatment of chronic allergic inflammation in the affected organ are divided into non-hormonal and hormonal.
 The latter drugs are more powerful and effective.

-Prescription of drugs in this group is carried out depending on the clinical manifestations of food allergy, the severity of the disease, the age of the child.
-It must be remembered that these drugs are generally only effective with long-term regular use.
+The appointment of drugs in this group is carried out depending on the clinical manifestations of food allergies, the severity of the disease, the age of the child.
+It must be remembered that these drugs are generally effective only with long-term regular use.

-It must be remembered that drug therapy for food allergies is a long process, you need to patiently and persistently follow medical recommendations.
+It must be remembered that drug therapy food allergies - a long process, you need to patiently and persistently follow medical recommendations.

-It must also be remembered that some food allergy treatments are absolutely contraindicated and can be harmful to the child.
-So, for food allergies, treatment with herbs and many traditional medicine is contraindicated, and psychotherapy and reflexology, in addition to bioresonance treatment, have almost no significant effect.
+We must also remember that some treatments for food allergies are absolutely contraindicated and can harm the child.
+So, with food allergies, treatment with herbs and many means is contraindicated. traditional medicine, and psychotherapy and reflexology, except for bioresonance treatment, almost do not give a significant effect.

 Treatment with herbs and preparations based on them increases the risk of developing an allergy to plant pollen in the future.
-The same "service" can be provided by biologically active additives, which often contain plant components.
+The same "service" can be provided biologically active additives which often contain plant components.

 Antihistamines are standard therapy for atopic dermatitis.
-They are used as an adjunct to external treatment for severe itching and associated rashes.
+They are used as an additional remedy for external treatment with severe itching and associated rashes.

 Antihistamines are divided into three generations: